In the following sections, we will outline what IP is, how and when violations occur and how we can help.

 Copyright – this protects original creative works, and can include things like written works, images, music, videos, broadcasts and more.
 Crucially this protects the recording of the idea, and not the idea itself.

 Design rights – design rights protect designs in terms of their non-functional and aesthetic characteristics.
-Designs rights can be registered for additional protection, though unregistered designs also enjoy some protection.
+Design rights can be registered for additional protection, though unregistered designs also enjoy some protection.
 It is notable that registered designs have a broader scope of protection.

 Whilst these are the main types of intellectual property, it also covers things such as: